 Introducing the EL

-There would be three generations (really more like two and a half) of ELs.
-With the introduction of the power winder compatible Canon AE-1 models in 1976, Nikon brought out the otherwise identically-specced ELW with its accessory AW-1 winder.
+There would be three iterations (really more like two and a half) of ELs.
+With the introduction of Canon's AE-1 power-winder-capable model in 1976, Nikon brought out the otherwise identically-specced ELW with its accessory AW-1 winder.
 The only modifications were two contacts and a coupler on the bottom plate, and an auxiliary power switch surrounding the shutter release.
 The EL-W was really just a transitional model to the final iteration of the ELs, the EL2.
 The EL2 (1977) would be the first amateur-level body to bear the Nikon name (Nikkormat was dropped).
 It also featured several improvements: a more sensitive silicon photocell meter instead of the previous cadmium sulfide (CdS) type, an exposure compensation dial, and Automatic Aperture Indexing (AI).
 The EL2 retained compatibility with pre-AI lenses by including a flip-up AI tab, allowing for stop-down metering with such lenses.

 The ELs were quite successful for Nikon, with around 750,000 being sold in 9 years.
 But their real significance lay in the foundation they laid for Nikon's most successful line of enthusiast SLRs, the FM/FE/FA series, and that technology would also trickle down into their first forays into the consumer SLR market.
 With the technical experience gained in developing the ELs, Nikon was well-positioned to capitalize on the SLR boom of the late '70s and early '80s.